 The UN Guiding Principles on Business and Human Rights set the expectation that companies should identify and address human rights risks, and track and communicate how effectively they do so.
 This global standard is reflected in various areas of UK Government policy and law.
 The UK Government’s 2013 National Action Plan on business and human rights states that companies should respect human rights wherever they operate.
 Recent amendments to EU and domestic law now place duties on companies related to disclosure about how they manage their human rights impacts.

 The Companies Act 2006 requires that UK listed companies include non-financial information in a strategic report to ‘the extent necessary for an understanding of the development, performance or position of [the company’s] business’ .
-The Act will be revised in 2016 to incorporate provisions of the EU Non-Financial Reporting Directive of 2014.
+The Act was revised in 2016 to incorporate provisions of the EU Non-Financial Reporting Directive of 2014.

 The EU Non-Financial Reporting Directive 2014 applies to large public interest companies (including listed companies, banks and insurance companies) with over 500 employees.
 It requires the disclosure of information relating to human rights (among other issues) ‘to the extent necessary for an understanding of the undertaking’s development, performance, position and impact of its activity’ .
 Such disclosure should include the company’s policy and its outcomes, due diligence processes, principal risks, and (where relevant and proportionate) its business relationships, products or services that are likely to cause adverse impacts, along with information about how those risks are managed.